derekpankaew/IDEX-Market-Making-Bot/README.md

 0.00044, 1 ETH
 0.00043, 1 ETH
 0.00042, 1 ETH
-0.00041.00001, 1 ETH <-- Our buy order
+0.0004100001, 1 ETH <-- Our buy order
 0.00041, 1.5 ETH
 ```

+If a trader comes along and places a 5 ETH order, it will still hit our order.
+We're getting a 9% better price than the person at the top of the order book, giving us a much better spread.

-If you input an average wave size of 5 ETH, if will see that the .00041 bid will put the order book above 5 ETH.
-In other words, we want an order to be filled if a 5 ETH sell order hits, so the bot automatically calculates where in the order book it needs to sit to have that order fulfilled.
+You can set the average wave size for each market, based on how large orders in that market tends to be.
+The bot will automatically calculate where on the order book it needs to sit to be within the average wave (buy / sell) size.

-# Setup
+# Key Files

+There are three key files to this bot:

+1. idex_sign_transaction.js - This manages all the transaction related code.
+Since IDEX is a decentralized exchange, all transactions need to be hashed and signed with a private key.
+The functions exported here handle all of that complexity.

+2. the_brain.js - This handles the primary trading logic.
+It also handles gathering data from the server, to make trading decisions.

+3. settings.json - This is where you add the settings needed to operate the bot.
+See below.

+# Setting Up the Bot

 ## nonce.json